 Now let’s print.
 Tap the red printer icon at bottom right (it shows up after you tap “Import”) and you’ll get some choices, as shown below:

-We’re going to print Address Labels but it’s nice to know we can print Return Address Labels if we want to.
-This is a new feature.
+We’re going to print Address Labels but it’s nice to know we can print a bunch of Return Address Labels if we want to.
+This is a nice feature.
 Anyhow, tap Address Labels and you get one more chance to uncheck a few names (they’ll still be in your list, but you won’t be printing them this time).
 Tap “Print” at top right, and you’ll see a preview of your labels (although, if it’s the first time you’ve used the app, you’ll be asked to choose a label format):

 We are getting very, very close now!